Outline

 The Japan Academy of Nursing Education was established in 1991 succeeding the National Nursing Education Research Institute.
 The present number of the Academy members has already exceeded 3,000.
 This Academy aims at heightening members’ knowledge and abilities, thereby contributing to the development of nursing education.
 For these purposes, the Academy holds an annual academic conference focusing on important themes related to nursing education, and also prepares various lecture meetings, study groups and workshops.

-Greetings from the Chairman
+2024 Greetings from Chairperson

 Yumiko Oshima

-President of the Board of Directors
+Chairperson of the Board of Directors

 November 2022